 The community decided to set the renting fee for the farm at about €3 for every Â¼ acre of land.
-In addition the farmers will have to pay the same amount for the water services every three months.
-The fees reflect the low income of the farmers but with raising income levels it is planned to gradually increase the renting fees.
-But these changes will depend on the productivity and demand.
+In addition, the farmers will have to pay the same amount for the water services every three months.
+The fees reflect the low income of the farmers but, with raising income levels, it is planned to gradually increase the renting fees.
+These changes, however, will depend on the productivity and demand.
 The hope is to generate more income over time to be able to acquire more farmland and receive higher returns.

 The efficient irrigation systems powered by renewable energy technology save water and avoid fossil fuel use.
 It is estimated that the project activity avoids about 61,000 kg CO2/year.

 Alongside the technology implementations, the project activities also covered community training and awareness raising.
 Meetings with community leaders of the surrounding villages were held and 50 field facilitators in the target area were trained.
 The group involved farmers, both men and women from different age groups, as well as district extension officers and experts from the Zonal Irrigation Office.

 The establishment of this demonstration project helps to address one of the main problems of agricultural development in Tanzania, which is lack of timely advice, help and education for local farmers.
 The project supports knowledge transfer from researchers to farmers, helping farmers to find solutions in a changing environment.

 Results & Impact